P. K. Yonge Developmental Research School: Branding

 P.K.
 Yonge developed a new official brand during the 2014–15 school year.
 There are two logos, an administrative/academic logo and an athletics logo which depicts the school's Blue Wave.

+In the 2024-2025 school year, P.K.
+Yonge changed their official colors to blue and orange, to match the University of Florida.
+They also added an orange bar alongside their academic logo, to represent their affiliation to the University of Florida.